-The online Impact & Value Assessment (IVA) has been developed within the Council to assess all proposals against criteria for reducing poverty and socio-economic disadvantage, eliminating discrimination, advancing equality of opportunity, and fostering good relations between equality groups.
+The online Integrated Appraisal Toolkit (IAT) has been developed within the Council to assess all proposals against criteria for reducing poverty and socio-economic disadvantage, eliminating discrimination, advancing equality of opportunity, and fostering good relations between equality groups.

-The IVA should first be used at the initial stages of proposal development to screen the proposal for any likely positive or negative effects in relation to equality, fairness and human rights.
-After completing the IVA, it should be evident if your proposal is likely (or not) to have significant implications for: reducing poverty and socio-economic advantage, eliminating discrimination, advancing equality of opportunity, and fostering good relations between equality groups.
-If the screening process identifies that there are implications, the IVA will direct you to undertake a full Equality and Fairness Impact Assessment (EFIA).
+The IAT should first be used at the initial stages of proposal development to screen the proposal for any likely positive or negative effects in relation to equality, fairness and human rights.
+After completing the IAT, it should be evident if your proposal is likely (or not) to have significant implications for: reducing poverty and socio-economic advantage, eliminating discrimination, advancing equality of opportunity, and fostering good relations between equality groups.
+If the screening process identifies that there are implications, then this full Equality and Fairness Impact Assessment (EFIA) should be undertaken.